antoniocali/scala-lessons/README.md

 Scala Lessons Exercises

 # Info
-This is the land page of the Teradata Scala Workshop.
+This is the landing page of the Teradata Scala Workshop.
-To have Lessons, please move to Lesson01 Branch
+Please move to Lesson01 Branch for your exercises.

 `git checkout Lesson01`